Nuvindu/reliance-customer-demos/kafka-demo/README.md

 ### 1. Start a Kafka broker instance

-Run the `docker compose` to set up the required dependencies.
+Run the following docker command to start a Kafka broker.

 ```sh
     docker compose up